_

 Some people who live off-grid choose off-grid communal living where they can be around other like-minded people.
 Living cooperatively on acreage or in a small village can keep you from feeling isolated and give you a sense of community.

 Others make a home on property where a family member or friend already lives.
-You can be near your favorite people, and the rent is usually cheap - or free.
+You can be near your favourite people, and the rent is usually cheap or free.

 If you want to buy your own property, consider working with a real estate agent who knows the area well and can help you select a location that fits what you’re looking for.